-- Have all chain saw service performed by a qualified service dealer except the items listed in the maintenance section of this manual. - Make certain the saw chain stops moving when the trigger switch is released. - Keep the handles dry and clean and free from oil and grease. - Keep oil cap and fasteners securely tightened. - Use only Craftsman accessories and replacement parts as recommended.
-Never modify your saw. - Maintain chain saw with care. - Keep tools sharp and clean for better and safer performance. - Follow instructions for lubricating and changing accessories. - Disconnect chain saw when not in use, before servicing and when changing accessories and attachments, such as saw chain and guard. - Check damaged parts.
+- Have all chain saw service performed by a Sears Service Center except the items listed in the maintenance section of this manual. - Make certain saw chain stops moving when trigger switch is released.

+- Keep the handles dry and clean and - free from oil and grease.
+Keep oil cap and fasteners securely tightened. - Nonconforming replacement components or the removal of safety devices may cause damage to the unit and possible injury to the operator or bystanders.
+Use only Craftsman accessories and replacement parts as recom-mended.
+Never modify your saw.
+Maintain chain saw with care. - Keep unit sharp and clean for better and safer performance. - Follow instructions for lubricating and changing accessories. - Unplug the chain saw from the power source when not in use, before servicing, and when changing accessories and attachments, such as saw chain and guard. - Check for damaged parts.
 Before further use of the chain saw, a guard or other part that is damaged should be carefully checked to determine that it will operate properly and perform its intended function.
 Check for alignment of moving parts, binding of moving parts, breakage of parts, mounting and any other conditions that may affect its operation.
-A guard or other part that is damaged should be properly repaired or replaced by an authorized service center unless otherwise indicated elsewhere in the instruction manual. - Do not operate a chain saw that is damaged, improperly adjusted, or is not completely and securely assembled. - When not in use, chain saws should be stored in a dry, and high or locked-up place - out of the reach of children - Store idle chain saw. - When storing saw, unplug and use a scabbard or carrying case.
+A guard or other part that is damaged should be properly repaired or replaced by a Sears Service Center unless otherwise indicated elsewhere in the operator's manual. - Do not operate a chain saw that is damaged, improperly adjusted, or is not completely and securely assembled.
+Inspect chain saw cords periodically, and if damaged have re- - paired by a Sears Service Center.
+When not in use, chain saws should be stored in a dry, high or locked-up place out of the reach of children.
+When storing saw, unplug and use a - bar sheath or carrying case.
+Store idle chain saw.